-Go to the Promote section and click Social Settings.
+Go to the Marketing section and click Social Settings.

 (Please note!
 All information added to this page will apply to all of your events.
 If you want to add or edit social info for individual events, check out the Social Settings menu on each event’s Event Overview.)

 Add your organization’s official Twitter and Instagram accounts.
 We’ll automatically include the @ for you.

 Do you use a hashtag to watch the buzz happening around your event(s)?
 Enter your hashtag in this field to add it to the social section of your event listings.